iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 algorithms, as discussed later in this post.

 Given the challenges of monitoring shaker machines, the customer here opted for wireless sensors to avoid the above issues.
-The downside of course is that batteries need to be replaced every 20-50,000 measurements.

 Also, to ensure that routine maintenance tasks can be performed without disturbing the sensors, they were installed 40 cm away from the ideal location.